Nick-Tallguy/Nick-Tallguy.github.io/_posts/0600-12-08-osmosis_es.md

       C:\osmosis-latest\bin

-- Click OK several times to save the new settings.
+- Clic OK varias veces para guardar sus nuevos ajustes.
 - **osmosis** should be functioning now.
 Let's check it.
 - Open the Windows Command Prompt.
 You can do this by clicking on the Start Menu and typing "**cmd**".
 The Command Prompt application will come up and you can press Enter or click on it.